Updated March 31, 2026

 - Iowa commercial auto minimum liability limits are $20,000/$40,000/$15,000, which matters if a notary uses a vehicle for mobile appointments.

-- Iowa requires businesses to maintain proof of general liability coverage for most commercial leases, so many notaries renting office or signing space need documentation ready.
+- Most commercial leases in Iowa require proof of general liability coverage, so many notaries renting office or signing space need documentation ready.

 - The Iowa Insurance Division regulates insurance matters in the state, so buyers should confirm policy details, endorsements, and proof-of-insurance needs before purchasing.